Entropic Mirror Monte Carlo: Entropic Mirror Monte Carlo

 \end{theorem}

-Theorem~\ref{thm:tvcontraction} shows that, although the Unadjusted Langevin kernel introduces a bias through its invariant distribution $\target_\gamma$, this bias remains controlled, while the contraction induced by the Entropic Mirror component is preserved.
+Theorem~\ref{thm:tvcontraction} separates contraction toward the ULA invariant distribution $\target_\gamma$ induced by the Entropic Mirror component (first right term), from the discretization bias to $\target$, controlled by Proposition~\ref{prop:klstationnary}(second right term).

-\subsection{Monte Carlo implementation: the EM2C algorithm}
+\subsection{Monte Carlo Implementation: the EM2C Algorithm}

-As with the entropic mirror mapping, in most settings the mapping $\emFmap$ is intractable and can only be accessed through samples.
-The theoretical sequence $(\mu_t)_{t\in\mathbb{N}}$ as defined in \eqref{eq:memd:iterates} is thus replaced by a sequence of surrogate distributions $(\approxit{t})_{t\in\mathbb{N}}$.
-The resulting Monte Carlo procedure is summarized in Algorithm~\ref{alg:approxiterates}.
+In most settings the ideal map $\emFmap$ is intractable and can only be accessed through samples.
+Algorithm~\ref{alg:approxiterates} replaces the oracle sequence \eqref{eq:memd:iterates} by surrogate proposals $(\approxit{t})_{t\in\mathbb{N}}$ obtained via Monte Carlo sampling, weighting, resampling, and projection onto a tractable parametric family.
 Namely, given the current proposal, say $\approxit{t}$, we sample $(X^{1:N}_{t})$ from $\approxit{t}$ and propagate them through a Markov kernel $(Y^{1:N}_{t})$, which yields the empirical distribution